 Timing is essential when a business owner considers selling their business.
 Two of the most important decisions when deciding to sell your business are when to sell and how to sell your business.
 External factors – like changes in the economy, availability of funding, and the rise and fall of interest and tax rates – have a profound effect on the ability to sell your business and it’s value at sale time.
-On additional factor is already having an effect on business sales: Baby Boomers.
+One additional factor is already having an effect on the sale of businesses: Baby Boomers.

 The simple act of planning and preparing for an owners’ exit (via an exit strategy) will give baby boomers that choose to sell their business a significant advantage over others.

 Having an exit plan and knowing a company’s true value are two advantages when selling your business.
 For Baby Boomers, every advantage will help in their soon-to-be saturated market.
 Another way a Baby Boomer business owner can gain an advantage over their competition is to be aware of what mistakes a typical seller makes and learn how to avoid them.
 The following is a list of some of those mistakes:

 1. Picking the wrong time to sell – Seller have a habit of waiting too long to sell your business.
 Yes, they need to be ready, but the market needs to be ready too.

 2. Rushing the sale – It’s human nature that, when you are selling your business, you want it to go quickly.
 It’s important to understand, though, that finding a suitable buyer and settling on an appropriate value can take several years from start to finish.

 3. Only negotiating with one buyer – Although business owners may feel more in control when dealing with a single suitor, generating interest from multiple buyers can significantly increase the probability of selling the business at (or close to) the asking price.